jrdegbe/thamesthrive-api/docs/plugins/tutorial/part2.md

     async close ()

 It is easy to notice that it has a `set_up` method that accepts the `config` parameter, which is the plug-in's configuration.
-In the Tracardi system, the configuration is performed while editing the plug-in.
+In the ThamesThrive system, the configuration is performed while editing the plug-in.
 We can do this in two ways.

 The first by providing a dictionary with configuration values (Below is a screenshot showing such a configuration in the